 In 1995, Stan and Susan Feldman met Larry Saltsman and Michelle Lavine on a bike trip through the French countryside.
 After their return to Canada, they decided to ride together again – but this time, they would do it to raise funds for an organization they love: Baycrest.
 Over a two-day period, they rode 250 kilometres from Bala to Toronto and raised $5,000.
 The Bike for Baycrest idea took off, and they enlisted Jonathan Feldman to be a founding member of the Barrie to Baycrest organizers’ group.
 In 1996 riders raised about $45,000.

-Over the last 22 years, the B2B Ride has grown, and hundreds of participants have raised a total of approx. $11 million!
+Over the years B2B Ride has grown, and hundreds of participants have raised more than $11 million!

 To all our riders, whose support makes a difference every day in our therapeutic programming at Baycrest, we say: Merci and bonne chance!